 These mothers don’t want a card, flowers, or chocolate.
 They want to be free.
 They need your help.

-At SeaWorld, orca mother Katina was forced to breed when she was only 9 years old (at least five years earlier than she would have naturally bred in the wild).
-Now she is used as an artificially inseminated breeding machine and is even being inbred with her own son.
+At SeaWorld, orca mother Katina was forced to breed when she was only 9 years old (at least five years earlier than she would have naturally bred in the wild) and was even inbred with her own son.
+Four of her babies have died in captivity while at SeaWorld.
 Help free Katina and the other mothers at SeaWorld now.

 3. Dogs and Cats